-Each director receives a per diem of Ten Thousand Pesos (P10,000.00) per attendance at Board and Board Committee meetings of the Company.
-There were five (5) Board meetings, four (4) Audit Committee and one (1) Nomination and Hearing Committee meetings that were held in 2016.
+In 2016, each director received a per diem of Ten Thousand Pesos (P10,000.00) per attendance at Board and Board Committee meetings of the Company.
+There were five (5) Board, four (4) Audit Committee and one (1) Nomination and Hearing Committee meetings that were held in 2016.